 Typical Wire Fraud Schemes

-People who commit wire fraud are typically looking for your personal financial information in order to use your credit cards or transfer money from your bank account.
+People who commit wire fraud are frequently looking for your personal financial information in order to misuse your credit cards or transfer money from your bank account.
 One common example of wire fraud over the phone is telemarketing fraud.

-Plenty of scammers have also used the Internet to defraud people.
-"Phishing" is the practice by which a scammer will send out unsolicited email to mass amounts of people.
+Plenty of scammers have also used the internet to defraud people.
+"Phishing" is the practice by which a scammer will send out unsolicited email messages to mass numbers of people.
 The email will typically contain a somewhat convincing story and end with a request for the reader’s personal information.

 The Nigerian Prince Scam

 One of the most infamous examples of this kind of fraud is the story of the Nigerian prince.
 In that scam, the sender claims that he is a Nigerian prince who has been exiled, or experienced some other disaster.
 The sender says he has money in a Nigerian bank account, but needs to use the reader’s bank account as a place to deposit the money until a safer place can be found.
 The reader would then give her account information, and the scammer would use that information to access the reader’s money.

-Some schemes are easy to see spot, but others are not.
-Be wary of any email, TV broadcast, or phone call requesting your personal information.
-You can report many instances of wire fraud to the FTC, who will launch an investigation.
+Some hustles and swindles are easy to spot, but others are not.
+Be wary of any email, text message, TV broadcast, or phone call requesting your personal information.
+You can report many instances of wire fraud to the Federal Trade Commission, which will launch an investigation.
 Also be on your guard against other fraud and financial crimes.

-Wire fraud is usually linked to other crimes, and the wire fraud element is what allows inter-state agencies to prosecute the underlying crimes.
-If you've been charged with wire fraud, or any other crime, it's a good idea to contact a criminal defense attorney near you to discuss your case.
+Wire fraud is usually linked to other crimes, and the wire fraud element is what allows federal authorities to prosecute the underlying crimes.
+If you've been charged with wire fraud or any other offense, it's a good idea to contact a criminal defense attorney near you to discuss your case.
 Only an expert lawyer can advise you about your specific situation and recommend your best course of action.